alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 ### Function types

-Before demonstrating how you can return a lambda expression from a function, you first need to understand **function types**.
+Before you can return a lambda expression from a function, you first need to understand **function types**.

 You have already learned about basic types but functions themselves also have a type.
 Kotlin's type inference